 If you are looking for a small business loan, there are many financial institutions you can choose to get a loan from.
 Thanks to the efforts of the Government of India, it is easy to find and apply for an MSME loan in India.
 The government has made it a mission to provide MSMEs with better access to credit.
-While choosing to apply for a business loan, one thing that always confuses an MSME is whether to choose a bank loan or an NBFC loan.
+While choosing to apply for a business loan, one thing that always confuses an MSME is whether to choose banks or NBFCs for business loans.

 Both bank loans and NBFC loans have specific offerings tailored to meet the credit needs of small businesses.
 But one trumps the other in terms of eligibility, disbursement, etc. To learn the difference between bank loans and NBFC loans, you first need to know the difference between both these institutions.